Measurement of the scintillation time spectra and pulse-shape discrimination of low-energy beta and nuclear recoils in

 The relative signals in the two PMTs are used to reconstruct the position of the event, \zfit, along the cylindrical axis of the detector,

-where $\mbox{Q}^{\mbox { A,B}} \equiv \mbox{Q}^{\mbox { A,B}}_{\mbox{ prompt}} + \mbox{Q}^{\mbox { A,B}}_{\mbox{ late}}$ and 35.2 cm is the distance from the center of the cylinder to the front face of the PMT.
+where $\mbox{TotalPE} \equiv \mbox{Q}^{\mbox { A,B}}_{\mbox{ prompt}} + \mbox{Q}^{\mbox { A,B}}_{\mbox{ late}}$ and 35.2 cm is the distance from the center of the cylinder to the front face of the PMT.

+The \zfit\ variable was calibrated using only the back PMT and the DEAP-1 detector with the back PMT pulled farther back to precisely define the direction of the forward gamma ray.
+The $^{22}$Na source and back PMT were scanned along the axis of the detector, with a typical calibration result shown in Fig.~\ref{fig:xfitcal}.
+The spatial resolution depends on energy, and ranges from $\sigma\approx1~\centi\metre$ for high-energy alphas, through $5~\centi\metre$ at 511~keV peak (approx. 1400~PE), to broader resolution of up to $10~\centi\metre$ in 120--240~PE window.

+Because background rates were highest near the ends of the detector, a cut was performed in this analysis to look only at events in the middle of the detector, thus reducing the probability of an accidental coincidence between a tag and a high-\fprompt\ event.
+Example \zfit\ distributions and efficiency of the \zfit-based cut will be discussed later.

 The time between leading edges $\delta t$ for the two PMTs is found.